WNBJ-LD: WNBJ-LD2 (CW+)

 On August 6, 2018, a 720p HD feed (branded as "West Tennessee's CW 39") of The CW's national CW Plus service was added to subchannel 39.2, succeeding cable-only "WBJK" as the CW Plus affiliate for the Jackson, Tennessee market.

 WNBJ-LD3 (H&I/MyTV)

-In September 2019, the MyNetworkTV affiliation in Jackson, Tennessee moved to a secondary affiliation alongside H&I on the third subchannel of WNBJ-LD (branded as "My H&I 39"), in light of WYJJ-LD ending its affiliation with MyNetworkTV to carry Court TV full-time.
+In September 2019, the MyNetworkTV affiliation in Jackson, Tennessee moved to a secondary affiliation alongside H&I on the third subchannel of WNBJ-LD after WYJJ-LD (channel 27) became a fully automated station and its parent company ended all of its local programming efforts on its stations.

 Programming

-General programming

-Syndicated programming on WNBJ-LD includes Rachael Ray, Inside Edition, Family Feud and Divorce Court among others.